rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 ### Later positivism

--   Carnap emigrated to the United States in 1935.
+-   Carnap emigrated to the United States in 1935 and became a professor at the University of Chicago.
 -   Carnap: "Testibility and Meaning" (1936-7) [^Carnap1937]
     -   Argued to replace verification with confirmation.
     -   Carnap spent many years trying to develop a theory of degree of confirmation but was never able to satisfactorily formulate a model. [^Murzi2001]
--   Reichenbach emigrated to the US in TODO.
+-   Reichenbach emigrated to the US in 1938 and became a professor at UCLA.
+-   Carnap joined UCLA in 1954, the year after Reichenbach died.
--   Positivism affects the structure of education and law
+-   TODO: Positivism affects the structure of education and law
--   Connection to the projects of Dewey and pragmatism
+-   TODO: Connection to the projects of Dewey and pragmatism

 Some Carnap works: